Product

 1. Campaign Goals: Aligning Offers with Your Business Goals

 The decision should reflect your business objectives.
 If the goal is immediate revenue and higher footfall, discounts can create urgency and increase conversion rates quickly.
-If your focus is customer retention, loyalty, and encouraging repeat purchases, cashback is more effective.
+If your focus is on customer retention, loyalty, and encouraging repeat purchases, cashback is more effective.

 It creates a sense of ongoing value and integrates seamlessly into loyalty programs, helping businesses cultivate relationships rather than just one-time transactions.